oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/api/types.md

 The file also defines utility functions for forwarding API requests to a handler function, and for making API requests using a provider object and an `ApiRequestArguments` object.

-Finally, the file defines the `TokenMetaData` interface, which represents metadata for a token on the Alephium blockchain, including its name, symbol, decimals, and total supply.
+Finally, the file defines the `TokenMetaData` interface, which represents metadata for a token on the Oxygenium blockchain, including its name, symbol, decimals, and total supply.
 ## Questions:
  1. What is the purpose of this file in the oxygenium-web3 project?
-- This file contains utility functions for converting between different data types used in the project and the corresponding types used in the Alephium API.
+- This file contains utility functions for converting between different data types used in the project and the corresponding types used in the Oxygenium API.

 2. What is the license for this library?
 - The library is licensed under the GNU Lesser General Public License version 3 or later.